Massimo Carrera: AEK Athens

 On 8 December 2019, Carrera was unveiled as the new manager of Super League Greece club AEK Athens.

 Massimo Carrera succeed to bring AEK Athens to qualify for the UEFA Europa League in the season 2020–21 after beating VfL Wolfsburg at the Play-off round for 2–1 at the Athens Olympic Stadium getting in the Group stage.

 Bari

 On 9 February 2021, Carrera was hired as new head coach of Serie C club Bari.
 He was dismissed just two months later, on 19 April 2021, following a last-minute home draw against Palermo, leaving Bari in third place with two games to go.

+Ascoli

+On 12 March 2024, Carrera was appointed new head coach of Ascoli, replacing Fabrizio Castori.
+Despite suffering relegation to Serie C, Carrera was confirmed in charge of Ascoli but was ultimately removed from his coaching duties on 27 September 2024 following a negative start to the new season.